justinjoco/iam-system/README.md

 - Director
 - Vice president
 - C-suite
+- Admin (admin -> can add, update, and delete any user, except other admins or super admin)
-- Chief information officer (super admin -> can add, update, and delete any user)
+- SuperAdmin (admin -> can add, update, and delete any user)